 If the outdoor sculpture at Kamakura was entrancing, the one here has the power to stir the hardest cynics to rapture.
 My friend and I are riveted.
-I follow prompts of prayer, light incense sticks, do a namaste.
+I follow the prompts of prayer, light incense sticks, do a namaste.
 Photos through use of tripods are not permitted here, not that this affects me given that I am using but my phone camera.

-A board in the compound states that it was here that the Indian priest Bodhisena performed the eye-opening for Emperor Shōmu in 752.
+A board in the compound states it was here that the Indian priest Bodhisena performed the eye-opening for Emperor Shōmu in 752.
 Bodhisena (704-760) was an Indian Buddhist monk and scholar who travelled to Japan and established the Kegon school of Buddhism.

 Also visible in the complex is an Ashoka Pillar.
 Underneath it is stated that this monument was built at the time of the commemoration of the Thousand Priests Service on the occasion of Hana Matsuri (or Buddha’s birthday) in April, 1988.
 Further, “This monument is a replica of the top of the Asoka pillar in Sarnath, India, modelled after a holy lion, the symbol of Buddhist teachings.
 A time capsule which contains the names of the participants and the message for the future written by followers is buried under this monument.
 The time capsule will be opened in 2038, the 1500th anniversary of the introduction of Buddhism to Japan”.

 It is now 8 and we’re back in Kyoto.
 We will be joined for dinner by Tomoko, a friend of a friend, and a resident Kyoto-ite.
 Although we’re half-an-hour late for our meeting Tomoko grins disarmingly and assures us it’s not a problem.
 She has studied a while in Sweden and is our contemporary in age.
 “Do we like sushi?” she enquires.
 “I don’t like it much, can we have something else please?”
-I impetuously retort; but as soon as these words exit my mouth I internally reprove myself.
-Tomoko is unaffected however.
+I retort; but as soon as these words exit my mouth I internally reprove myself.
+Tomoko is unaffected.
 “How about miso soup and udon?” she proffers.
 I am all smiles this time.

 Tomoko is happy to be our interpreter for the evening, which is a good thing, as we’ve been waiting to give vent to the inscrutabilities that have been piling up in our minds.
-We don’t hold ourselves back in bombarding her with questions: “What are the cultural rifts between today’s youth and the older generation?”
+We don’t hold ourselves back and bombard her with questions: “What are the cultural rifts between today’s youth and the older generation?”
 “What is the relationship like with China and with Korea?”
 “What’s the difference between practicing Buddhists and Shintos?”
 “What’s with the masks?”
-Tomoko tells us she wears one too.
-Oops.
+(Tomoko tells us she wears one too.
+Oops.)
 She graciously sails through our onslaught, gives us her considered response to each and all of our queries howsoever foolish or insensitive these maybe.
 “How did you cope with all the chaos when you visited India?” we ask in closing.
 Tomoko plainly says, “I just said “accha” and everyone smiled and assumed I was Indian.
 I really liked India.”